awhillas/awhillas.github.io/content/learning_rust.md

 The splitting of C++ code into header files and implementation files is bananas.
 No other language does this, is laborious to write and painful to read.

+But I guess the real genius of Rust is that it ditched Object Oriented Programming while keeping its best feature: polymorphism.

 ## Current problems with Rust

 The main thing Rust suffers from right now is being young.
 A lot of the ecosystem is immature.
 This is changing rapidly and there are opportunities for keen, young developers to get in there and become a major part of the ecosystem.